• Skip to primary navigation

 Things to Do in La Fortuna, Costa Rica

-Fortuna is an excellent home base to explore the surrounding natural attractions and is known as the adventure capital of Costa Rica.
-Here are some of our recommended activities.
+La Fortuna is an excellent home base to explore the surrounding natural attractions of the Arenal area.
+Not only is it an adventure destination, but it’s a popular wellness destination.
+Here are some of our recommended activities in La Fortuna.

 Canyoning